Updated on October 3, 2024

 And that’s it!!
 Our TicketBot is now live.
 We will now see how we can make edits to these responses.
 The TicketBot will return a random response to other expressions.

-Step 3 – Modifying Default Welcome Intent – Creating custom responses
+Step 3 – Modifying Default Welcome Intent – Creating Custom Responses

 In the ‘Responses’ section, we can see the different welcome messages that our TicketBot will reply to when users enter certain expressions.
 What we are going to do is create a custom Welcome response for our movie theatre: RVR Cinemas.